meshnet/Documentation/README.md

 # Documentation

-Documentation for the meshnet project.
+Documentation for the ~~meshnet~~ project.

-See ./protocols/N2NP.rfc to review the current protocol and submit comments for review.
+See ./protocols/N2NP.rfc to review the current protocol proposition and submit comments your comments in PR #2

 ### Managers: